 Many patients with difficult-to-treat asthma also report that life stressors make it hard to care for their asthma.
 Our dedicated social worker will explore these barriers to care and provide access to essential resources.

-The coordinated care that families receive in the MAC helps avoid multiple appointments, simplifying their care.
+The coordinated care that families receive in the Clinic helps avoid multiple appointments, simplifying their care.
 The multidisciplinary setting allows collaboration, better communication and support for the primary asthma provider and other community-based caregivers.

 The Asthma Program is committed to conducting cutting-edge research designed to advance asthma care and offer the most advanced treatment options.
 Program members participate in developing state, national and worldwide asthma guidelines.